The Tea Detective

 2 cups apple cider, and heat through (do not boil).

-Add a fresh slice or wedge of orange to cup rim as garnishment (optional)
+Add a fresh orange slice or apple wedge to cup rim as garnishment (optional)

 Enjoy.

-tips and advice on how to brew up a quick gallon of iced
+advice on how to brew up a quick gallon of iced tea and even

 Down and out with a cold or the flu bug?
 Stop by our